 |PSYC 518||Interviewing and Counseling||3|

 |PSYC 519||Theories and Models of Psychotherapy||3|

 |PSYC 571||Tests and Measurements||3|

 |PSYC 530||Research Paper||3|

-Students must have a 3.00 grade-point average to graduate from the program.
+Students must have a minimum 3.00 grade-point average to graduate from the program.

 Graduate assistantships available to students in this program and other forms of student aid are described in the Tuition & Funding section of The Graduate School’s website.
 Students on graduate assistantships must adhere to the course load limits set by The Graduate School.